Master of Arts in Digital Studies

 This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-One-Year M.A. (no thesis)
+One-Year M.A.

 Students in the one-year version of the master’s program take courses full-time on the University of Chicago campus for one academic year, from late September to the end of May.
 They do not do a master’s thesis.

 Please note that students who are admitted to do a one-year M.A. will not be able to stay on to do a two-year M.A.
-The decision about whether to do a one-year M.A. or a two-year research-intensive M.A. must be made at the time of application.
+The decision about whether to do a one-year M.A. or a two-year M.A. must be made at the time of application.

 Autumn Quarter